20 Fun Ways to Experience Christmas in Philadelphia

 Peddler’s Village is the perfect destination in Bucks County at Christmastime.
 It’s a given that the village is a great place for shopping with more than 60 stores and boutiques—many of which are specially decorated for the season.
 But what we love most are the features that can only be found at the holidays.

-Visitors can see the entrants in this year’s gingerbread competition from November 18, 2022 through January 8, 2023.
+Visitors can see the entrants in this year’s gingerbread competition.
 These are no basic gingerbread houses.
 Instead, you’ll find boats, mansions, advent calendars, and even movie sets expertly produced in miniature, edible style.

-Outside, 1 million lights illuminate the trees and buildings of Peddler’s Village beginning November 18.
+Outside, 1 million lights illuminate the trees and buildings of Peddler’s Village in the Grand Illumination beginning November 15, 2024.
 Across the shopping center, there are special displays for the season, including Christmas trees, a light tunnel, and more.

 See the lights at Shady Brook Farm